 Annual Costs = 20%*$100*(1.5%) + $100*0.30% – $100*(0.50%) ~ 0.10% or 10bps.

 In other words, there is a 10bps negative carry for holding the short position.
 In general, with higher interest rates the carry becomes more positive and with lower interest rates, holding a short position will have a negative carry.

 Last, it should be pointed out that the portfolio, like any other portfolio that engages in short-selling or other derivative transactions, does take on some counterparty risk by employing such a strategy.

-|12.||↑||In more detailed analysis we examine the beta of our Indexes against a variety of factor models (CAPM, FF 3-factor, Carhart 4-Factor, FF 5-factor, and AQR 6-factor) and confirm that the beta is typically around .5 to .6, depending on the factor model used. ↩
+- In a more detailed analysis we examine the beta of our GVMT Index against a variety of factor models (CAPM, FF 3-factor, Carhart 4-Factor, FF 5-factor, and AQR 6-factor) and confirm that the beta is typically around .5 to .6, depending on the factor model used. ↩